-This starts a graphical installer, though later on, I’ve found out there is a
+This starts a graphical installer.
+Later on, I’ve found out there is a

 /s for silent mode.

-Then you can rock your legacy 32bit JNI app, no issues:
+Then you can run your legacy 32bit JNI windows app, on linux!

 # Windows path to java: export JAVA_EXE='C:\Program Files (x86**\Java\jdk1.8.0_192\bin\java.exe' # JNI library path, can be relative to the working directory export JNI=lib/win32 wine "$JAVA_EXE" -cp "legacy-app.jar" -Djna.library.path="$JNI" "com.legacy.MainClass"

 I’m really impressed that wine can run a windows JVM.
-Next step would be to dockerize the whole thing and forget it was ever a pain to run :)
+Next step is to dockerize it, so that wine installation in not needed.

-I couldn’t help it and dockerize this.
-The benefits are that I don’t need to install wine and then JVM on my machine, I get it to run on a server somewhere in the cloud in time, but most importantly, I’ve got a documented and reproducible sequence of steps.
+The main benefit of a docker image with 32bit windows JDK is that I don’t need to install wine and then JVM on my machine.
+I can run it locally or on a server somewhere in the cloud in time.
+Also important, I’ve got a documented and reproducible sequence of steps.
 And I can share them with my readers :)

 Nothing fancy here, we’ve jsut scripted the steps outlined earlier.
 Some